-In general, you cannot use peloton without the internet, even with the pre-load feature.
+No, you cannot use Peloton without the internet, even with the pre-load feature.
 Preload features allow you to download the audio and video from classes, so you’re not limited by the data plan or poor WiFi connection.

-I think that using peloton offline would be a great way to stay active even when your internet has a hiccup or when you’re in rural areas with no internet connection.
+I think that using Peloton offline would be a great way to stay active even when your internet has a hiccup or when you’re in rural areas with no internet connection.
 This is what I think separates Peloton’s on-demand classes from other fitness apps.
 The idea behind doing 5-minute “anywhere” classes is to be active when you’re out and about.

 - At the airport while waiting for your next flight.

 So it would make sense to be able to download them into the app and then stream without the internet.
 However, if you don’t have a wifi connection or you experience some internet issues, you better suck it up becasue the app doesn’t allow you to even scroll through the classes.

 What Happens When You Use Peloton Without the Internet?

 When you use Peloton without an internet connection, you won’t be able to access live or on-demand classes through the app.
 Even if you “preload” your workouts in advance, you won’t be able to open the Peloton app.
 This photo shows what happens when you want to use Peloton offline or even download the workouts without the internet.

 I’ve tried doing Peloton workouts in a hotel gym (one of those gyms with a mediocre internet connection), but unfortunately, my first workout was unsuccessful.
 Despite preloading 5 workouts on my iPad, it refused to open the app even after downloading the Peloton workouts.
 This first workout didn’t end up well, and it’s funny how you can completely forget about the necessity of broadband when you’re used to having it at home and traveling without it.